Burzio's generalization: Verbs that fail to assign an external theta role

-Alternative Analyses
+Alternative analyses

 Ergative generalization

-Construction types that violate the bidirectional relationship in Burzio's generalization (see Hindi example above) provide evidence that a similar generalization can be made for such languages: the absence of a subject theta role implies that ergative case is unassigned.
+Construction types that violate the bidirectional relationship in Burzio's generalization (see the Hindi example above) provide evidence that a similar generalization can be made for such languages: the absence of a subject theta role implies that ergative case is unassigned.
 This is sometimes referred to as the ergative generalization or as Marantz's generalization after linguist Alec Marantz, who first proposed it.
-His generalization states that even when ergative case may go on the subject of an intransitive clause, ergative case will not appear on a derived subject.
-Marantz suggests this inconsistency in Burzio's generalization is accounted for by independent factors such as Universal Grammar and language specific construction types.
+His generalization states that even when the ergative case may go on the subject of an intransitive clause, ergative case will not appear on a derived subject.
+Marantz suggests that this inconsistency in Burzio's generalization is accounted for by independent factors such as universal grammar and language-specific construction types.
 Several attempts have been made to unify this generalization with Burzio's in a larger framework.